mineclone2-mods/informations/README.md

 Code style should fit [MineClone2 codestyle](https://git.minetest.land/MineClone2/MineClone2/src/branch/master/CONTRIBUTING.md#stick-to-our-guidelines).

-All code should be licenced under GPLv3, but multi-licencing is fine if you take some perts of existing Minetest mods.
+All code should be licenced under GPLv3 or later, but multi-licencing is fine if you take some perts of existing Minetest mods.